Equations

 | hd :: tl => hd

-simplifies to a
+simplifies to a.

-Executes the given tactic block without converting conv
+Executes the given tactic block without converting conv goal into a regular goal.

 Equations